MasFlam/radxg/README.md

 **RADXG** - Write REST API documentation/specification in XML, and generate HTML from it!

 ## Usage
-`java -jar rest-api-doc-xml-gen.jar <xml-basename>...`
+`java -jar rest-api-doc-xml-gen-{VERSION}.jar <xml-basename>...`
-Where `<xml-basename>` is the base name of your REST API specification XML file, that is: if your file is `rest-api.xml`, pass `rest-api` as an argument for RADXG to convert it.
+Where `{VERSION}` should be replaced with the version of RADXG, and `<xml-basename>` is the base name of your REST API specification XML file, that is: if your file is `rest-api.xml`, pass `rest-api` as an argument for RADXG to convert it.

 ## Example
 See [`example.xml`](/example.xml) for an example specification XML.